 If you’re a fan of racing simulators, chances are you’ve had your eyes on Project CARS for quite some time, and you’re likely tired at work today after a long night of gaming on launch day.
 But if you’ve somehow managed to miss it, we’re here to fix that.
 Grant Turismo and Forza Motorsport have finally found themselves with a competitor on the podium.
 Project CARS isn’t Need for Speed or Drive Club; instead, Project CARS is a full-tilt simulator for the hardcore enthusiast.
 It is massively unforgiving in nature, but is ultimately the most rewarding racing experience gaming has to offer.
 For any fan of racing, gaming, and best of all, a mix between the two, Project CARS is a must-have, and here’s why…

 Our time spent away from cars made of metal, carbon, and composites, is often spent with cars in a digital sense.
-For years, we've spent weeknights with friends running head to head on Gran Turismo and Forza Motorsport, the two primary simulator franchises available to the majority of us.
+For years, we’ve spent weeknights with friends trying to figure out is blackout bingo legit or running head to head on Gran Turismo and Forza Motorsport, the two primary simulator franchises available to the majority of us.
 Each franchise has had its pros and cons, with the GT series edging out over Forza in terms of realism and physics, versus Forza taking the lead in terms of community, car customization, and honestly, fun.
-There are a few other titles in the genre, namely iRacing and rFactor for PC gamers, however, it's Forza and Gran Turismo that have become the staple games on consoles.
+There are a few other titles in the genre, namely iRacing and rFactor for PC gamers, however, it’s Forza and Gran Turismo that have become the staple games on consoles.
 Now, after a lengthy wait, Project CARS is available for the PC, PS4, and Xbox One, adding another competitor to the mix.

 As avid fans of racing simulators, we were anxious to put Project CARS through its paces.
 We’re quick to judge racing games on their lack of realistic physics and handling characteristcs; for example, Need For Speed Rivals was put back in its case and never played again after just 10 minutes of gameplay.
 It’s rare that automotive games are able to hold our attention – as true car fans, when cars handle in an overly-predicable “family friendly” way, it’s nearly impossible to connect with the game as an auto enthusiast.
 The Forza Horizon series is likely the most “arcade racer” we’re willing to play, which shares almost all of its DNA with its Forza Motorsport sister.
 After hearing of Project CARS being heralded as the new gold-standard for racing simulation, our interest was piqued.